Headaches in children factsheet

 Introduction

-Most headaches come from the nerves, blood vessels, and muscles that cover a person’s head and neck.
+Headaches can be a common type of pain in children and teenagers.
+Most headaches come from the nerves, blood vessels, and muscles in the head and neck.
 When the muscles or blood vessels swell or tighten, they put pressure on the nerves.
-The nerves communicate this pressure to the brain, and the brain produces the feeling of pain in and around the head.
+Pressure on the nerves can cause pain in and around the head.

-Migraines are a separate condition to general headaches.
+Migraines are a separate condition from general headaches.

 Signs and symptoms

-Pain from a headache is usually around the head and neck.
-It can feel like:
+Headaches can be a symptom of another health condition.
+Pain is usually around the head and neck and can feel like:

 • squeezing